-Audit is a contract to attend theory/didactic classes without active participation, e.g., discussion, seminars, exams, and handouts.
+Audit is a contract to attend theory/didactic classes without active participation, e.g., discussion, seminars, exams and handouts.
 Audits are permitted only when space is available in the class.
 No credit is received for the audited course.
-Upon completion of the course, a grade of Z for audit is recorded on the permanent transcript.
-A student may only audit a course if they have previously passed the course or have completed an equivalent course through approved transfer credit.
+Upon completion of the course, a grade of "Z" for audit is recorded on the permanent transcript.
+A student may only audit a course, if they have previously passed the course or have completed an equivalent course through approved transfer credit.
 Students may audit courses outside of their program, with the approval of the instructor and department chair.
 Audit petitions are available on the Samuel Merritt University website and must be approved by both the course instructor and department chair.
-Audit petitions must be filled with the Registrar's Office no later than the first two weeks of the term.
-Please refer to audit fees on page 134.
+Audit petitions must be filed with the Registrar's Office no later than the first two weeks of the term.